simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-01
+<br />**Date image released:**  2024-09-02
 <br />**This image is owned by:**
-Francisco Sojuel
+Andrea Vanoni

-<br />**Title of the image:**  The Moon Dressed Like Saturn
+<br />**Title of the image:**  A Triangular Prominence Hovers Over the Sun
-<br />**Description for the image:**  Why does Saturn appear so big?
-It doesn't -- what is pictured are foreground clouds on Earth crossing in front of the Moon.
-The Moon shows a slight crescent phase with most of its surface visible by reflected Earthlight, known as Da Vinci glow.
-The Sun directly illuminates the brightly lit lunar crescent from the bottom, which means that the Sun must be below the horizon and so the image was taken before sunrise.
-This double take-inducing picture was captured on 2019 December 24, two days before the Moon slid in front of the Sun to create a solar eclipse.
-In the foreground, lights from small Guatemalan towns are visible behind the huge volcano Pacaya.
-Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
+<br />**Description for the image:**  Why is there a triangle hovering over the Sun?
+Although the shape is unusual, the type of structure is not: it is part of an evolving solar prominence.
+Looping magnetic fields on the Sun channel the flow of energetic particles, sometimes holding glowing gaseous structures aloft for months.
+A prominence glows brightly because it contains particularly hot, dense, or opaque solar plasma.
+The surprising triangular structure occurred last week.
+Larger than our Earth, the iconic prominence was imaged by several solar photographers and documented by NASA's Solar Dynamic Observatory to form and violently dissipate in about a day.
+The featured image was captured in a color of red light emitted strongly by hydrogen.
+Below, solar fibrils carpet the Sun's chromosphere, while the background sky is so faint in comparison that no stars are visible.
+Our Sun's surface has been quite active this year.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/SaturnMoon_Sojuel_1824.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/SunTriangle_Vanoni_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).